 - NordVPN: This provider’s native Ubuntu app also lacks a graphical user interface (GUI), but it is powerful and easy to use.
 The app is lean and doesn’t put a heavy hit on system resources.

-- Surfshark: This is the bargain-priced option on this list, making it a good choice for Linux users looking to save a few bucks.
+- Surfshark: This is the budget-priced option on this list, making it a good choice for Linux users looking to save a few bucks.
 The app offers no GUI, but the provider offers easy-to-follow usage instructions.

 - VyprVPN: This provider’s character-driven app offers easy-to-remember commands and delivers excellent protection.
 Sadly, no kill switch protection is to be found here.